Vinayak-ojha47/argo-combined-demo/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bitnami-labs/sealed-secrets)](https://goreportcard.com/report/github.com/bitnami-labs/sealed-secrets)
 ![Downloads](https://img.shields.io/github/downloads/bitnami-labs/sealed-secrets/total.svg)

-**Problem:** "I can manage all my K8s config in git, except Secrets."
+**Problem:** "I can manage all my K8s config in git, except Secrets. testing webhook"

 **Solution:** Encrypt your Secret into a SealedSecret, which *is* safe to store - even to a public repository.
 The SealedSecret can be